-The project area includes 21 properties that were counted as "storefronts" under the project guidelines.
-Many of them are not what one might traditionally think of as storefronts, such as office space or municipal buildings, but these entities were included as part of the project.
+The project area includes 49 properties that were counted as "storefronts" under the project guidelines.
+Some of these are not what one might traditionally think of as storefronts, such as office space or municipal buildings, but these entities were included as part of the project.